-How do you use Revit worksharing effectively?
-What are the different file formats and how do you convert them?
-How do you view and share your Revit models?
+How do you use Revit files effectively?
+How many file formats are there and how do you convert between them?

 - Worksharing: Understand how to create and use central and local files, synchronize with central, use worksets to divide the project, and coordinate with other disciplines.